With trade deadline looming, Bulls show off that team chemistry in win

 They sure did against the Hornets, as the defense played more connected and the big three of LaVine, DeRozan and Nikola Vucevic played like a big three.
 DeRozan led the Bulls with 36 points, while LaVine scored 27, and Vucevic finished with 18, to go along with 15 rebounds and eight assists.

-If there was a Bull that should be a bit anxious about a possible trade it should be Coby White, but even he was pretty relaxed about the situation.
+If there was a Bull who should be a bit anxious about a possible trade it should be Coby White, but even he was pretty relaxed about the situation.

 “It’s out of my control,’’ White said.
 “I just go with the flow.
 I would love to be here.
-We have a chance to do something special, so it is what it is.’’
+We have a chance to do something special.’’